The Big Give Trust

 Overview

-The Big Give Trust (charity number 1136547) was founded in 2007 by Sir Alec Reed CBE as the UK's pioneering match funding platform.
-With over £365 million raised since 2008 for thousands of charities, Big Give has revolutionized collaborative fundraising in the UK.
-The 2024 Christmas Challenge raised a record-breaking £44.7 million—a 35% increase from 2023—making it Britain's largest single fundraising event of the year, surpassing Comic Relief and Children in Need.
+The Big Give Trust (charity number 1136547) was founded in 2007 by Sir Alec Reed CBE (1934-2025) as the UK's pioneering match funding platform.
+With over £427 million raised since 2008 for thousands of charities, Big Give has revolutionised collaborative fundraising in the UK.
+The most recent Christmas Challenge raised a record-breaking £57.4 million, making it Britain's largest single fundraising event of the year, surpassing Comic Relief and Children in Need.
 Operating through themed campaigns throughout the year, Big Give connects philanthropists ('Champions'), charities, and the public to multiply charitable giving.
-The organization runs with a lean team of just ten people and charges no platform fees, relying instead on voluntary donor tips.
+The organisation runs with a lean team of just ten people and charges no platform fees, relying instead on voluntary donor tips.
 Big Give has set an ambitious target to raise £1 billion by 2030.
-In 2024, the organization launched the Big Give Awards to celebrate excellence in fundraising campaigns, recognizing innovations in pledge securing, social media engagement, and supporter relationships.
+The organisation regularly hosts the Big Give Awards to celebrate excellence in fundraising campaigns, recognising innovations in pledge securing, social media engagement, and supporter relationships.

 Funding Priorities